shepkeira/Chatbot/README.md

 Members: Katrina Martel, Jeff Hatton, Keira Shepherd, Matthew Currie, Brian Su

 ## What is Azile?
 Azile is a psychiatrist bot that is based on the psychiatrist bot "Eliza" created by Joseph Weizenbaum from 1964 to 1966.
-Azile aims to converse with the user about their day to day and has a focus on helping users with anxiety.
+Azile aims to converse with the user about their day to day feelings and has a focus on helping users with anxiety.
 Despite Azile's focus on anxiety, it is still suited to help people experiencing different types of emotions.
-“Eliza”.
 It was created as a general chatbot and not a professional help bot for individuals.
 It is meant to give assistance dependant on key words entered.

 ## Changes From Assignment Two
 Since assignment two we have implemented a GUI (which can be found in the Chatbot-GUI folder), and communication via sockets (in the TalkToSelfSockets folder).
 Please note that in the folders there are specific README files with detailed instructions for how to run those components.